firedev/pf-website/src/_pages/index.md

 # What worked?

+{:.bubble}
-> People do not have a chance to change their beliefs.
+> People often do not have a chance to change their beliefs.
 > We have to come up with the new therapy techniques.

 Through research and experimentation.
 I've unveiled a pathway that, while reliable, requires dedication and inner